 Agents followed the car to a convenience store where the men in the car apparently signaled the driver of a blue pick-up truck.
 The driver of that vehicle then left the store and drove to the house.

-The driver apparently spotted approaching police and tried to leave, but was stopped by an Edinburg officer.
+The driver apparently spotted approaching police and tried to leave, but was stopped by an Edinburg officers.

 All three men were then taken into custody.
 Officials spoke with the woman who said she owns the house and lives there with her boyfriend (one of the men arrested).
 She gave police permission to search the property; they found 3.8 kilograms of cocaine in a bedroom.